-- 1. Must be a minimum of 5 and maximum of 8 obstacles. - 2.
-Chosen and arranged from the following list: - a) Back through an obstacle. - b) Walk through a water obstacle or simulated water obstacle. - c) Cross a simulated wooden bridge. - d) Drive between poles, bales of hay or other obstacles making a narrow passage. - e) Mail Box (Stop, open mail box, remove mail, return mail to box, and close box). - f) Serpentine, cloverleaf or figure 8. - g) Back up four steps. - h) Put one wheel of vehicle in circle, turn complete circle with wheel pivoting in and not leaving the circle.
+- Must be a minimum of 5 and maximum of 8 obstacles. - Chosen and arranged from the following list: - a) Back through an obstacle. - b) Walk through a water obstacle or simulated water obstacle. - c) Cross a simulated wooden bridge. - d) Drive between poles, bales of hay or other obstacles making a narrow passage. - Mail Box (Stop, open mail box, remove mail, return mail to box, and close box). - f) Serpentine, cloverleaf or figure 8. - g) Back up four steps. - h) Put one wheel of vehicle in circle, turn complete circle with wheel pivoting in and not leaving the circle. - A course diagram will indicate what gait (walk-trot) the animal will take between each obstacle. - Cantering is penalized in obstacle driving. - b.
+Refusals of three (3) obstacles shall be cause for disqualification.

-- A course diagram will indicate what gait (walk-trot) the animal will take between each obstacle. - 4.
-Cantering is penalized in obstacle driving. - 5. b.
-There is a sixty-second time limit to complete each obstacle.
-After time is used, the exhibitor will be directed to the next obstacle.
-Refusals of three (3) obstacles shall be cause for disqualification. - The following will result in elimination from the class and no points, ribbons or awards will be presented. - a) Off course defined as: - Taking an obstacle from the wrong side. - Negotiating an obstacle from the wrong direction. - Skipping an obstacle unless directed by the judge. - Negotiating in the wrong sequence. - Animal leaving the course
+- The following will result in elimination from the class and no points, ribbons or awards will be presented.

+- a) Off course defined as:

+- Taking an obstacle from the wrong side.

+- Negotiating an obstacle from the wrong direction.

+- Skipping an obstacle unless directed by the judge.

+- Negotiating in the wrong sequence.

+- Animal leaving the course

-65. Driving Reinsmanship
+65. Reinsmanship